rocket-pool/old.docs.rocketpool.net/src/guides/node/tailscale.md

 If you have UFW configured, you will also want to follow the [UFW Configuration Instructions](https://tailscale.com/kb/1077/secure-server-ubuntu-18-04/)).
 :::

-Next, add Tailscale’s package signing key and repository **on your Rocket Pool node**:
+First, add Tailscale’s package signing key and repository **on your Rocket Pool node**:

 ```shell
 curl -fsSL https://pkgs.tailscale.com/stable/ubuntu/focal.noarmor.gpg | sudo tee /usr/share/keyrings/tailscale-archive-keyring.gpg >/dev/null